By: Sarah Fasolo and Ashley Smith, SALT Society Management Team

 6. Master your business.

 As an owner, you should fully understand every single aspect of your business: From retail to front end desk duties to marketing to actually providing customers with services, and everything in between.
-By mastering every aspect of your business, you will be better equipped to train your staff members in those various roles; you’ll also be better equipped to anticipate the challenges they are likely to face and enable them to solve those challenges.
+By mastering every aspect of your salon business, you will be better equipped to train your staff members in those various roles; you’ll also be better equipped to anticipate the challenges they are likely to face and enable them to solve those challenges.

 7. Set clear expectations.

 If your staff doesn’t understand what you expect from them, then there’s no way for them to gauge whether or not they are meeting your expectations.
 Whether it is around their productivity, company policies, salon culture, or something else entirely, salon owners and managers need to clearly communicate expectations to each staff member.
-And when employees are not meeting your expectations, you need to address the issue as quickly and directly as possible to prevent it from spiralling out of control.
+And when employees are not meeting your expectations, you need to address the issue as quickly and directly as possible to prevent it from spiraling out of control.

 8. Lead by example!